-In 1983, with bipartisan support, Congress passed a bill changing that and President Ronald Reagan signed it into law.
-Ever since, up to 50% of a Social Security benefit can be counted as taxable income if a taxpayer’s total taxable income exceeds a certain amount.
+In 1983, with bipartisan support, Congress passed a bill changing that, and President Ronald Reagan signed it into law.
+Suddenly, up to 50% of a Social Security benefit could be counted as taxable income if a taxpayer’s total combined income exceeded a certain amount.

 Reality: It’s true in most cases that if you remarry after a divorce, you forfeit the right to claim spousal benefits on your ex’s account.
 But there’s an exception: when your ex is dead.

-If your former spouse is deceased and you remarry at age 60 or after, you may collect a spousal retirement benefit based on your ex’s record, says AARP, explaining that, however:
+If your former spouse has died and you remarry at age 60 or after, you may collect a survivors retirement benefit based on your ex’s record, says the Social Security Administration:

 “Usually, you can’t get widow’s or widower’s benefits if you remarry before age 60 (or age 50 if you have a disability).
 But remarriage after age 60 (or age 50 if you have a disability) won’t prevent you from getting benefit payments based on your former spouse’s work.
 And at age 62 or older, you can get benefits on your new spouse’s work, if those benefits would be higher.”